By Charles M. Skinner in 1896

 Such was the case in 1688 when the witchcraft madness, which might have been stayed by a seasonable spanking, broke out in Massachusetts, the first victim being a wild Irishwoman, named Goody Glover who was hanged in Boston, which, within a few years involved the neighboring community of Salem Village.

 Giles Corey, a blameless man of eighty, was condemned to the medieval peine forte et dure, his body being crushed beneath a load of rocks and timbers.
-He refused to plead in court, and when the beams were laid upon him he only cried, “More weight!”
-The shade of the unhappy victim haunted the scene of his execution for years, and always came to warn the people of calamities.
-A child of five and a dog were also hanged after formal condemnation.
+He refused to plead in court, and when the beams were laid upon him, he only cried, “More weight!”
+The shade of the unhappy victim haunted the scene of his execution for years and always came to warn the people of calamities.
+A child of five and a dog was also hanged after formal condemnation.
 Gallows Hill, near Salem Towne, witnessed many sad tragedies, and the old elm that stood on Boston Common until 1876 was said to have served as a gallows for witches and Quakers.
 The accuser of one day was the prisoner of the next, and not even the clergy was safe.

-If she desired to hurt a person she made a clay or waxen image in his likeness, and the harms and indignities wreaked on the poppet would be suffered by the one bewitched, a knife or needle thrust in the waxen body being felt acutely by the living one, no matter how far distant he might be.
+If she desired to hurt a person, she made a clay or waxen image in his likeness, and the harms and indignities wreaked on the poppet would be suffered by the one bewitched, a knife or needle thrust in the waxen body being felt acutely by the living one, no matter how far distant he might be.
 By placing this image in running water, hot sunshine, or near a fire, the living flesh would waste as this melted or dissolved, and the person thus wrought upon would die.
 This belief is still current among some affected by the voodoo superstitions of the South.
-The witch, too, had the power of riding winds, usually with a broomstick for a conveyance, after she had smeared the broom or herself with magic ointment, and the flocking of the unhallowed to their sabbaths in snaky bogs or on lonely mountain tops has been described minutely by those who claim to have seen the sight.
+The witch, too, had the power of riding winds, usually with a broomstick for a conveyance, after she had smeared the broom or herself with magic ointment and the flocking of the unhallowed to their sabbaths in snaky bogs or on lonely mountain tops has been described minutely by those who claim to have seen the sight.
 Sometimes they cackled and gibbered through the night before the houses of the clergy, and it was only at Christmas that their power failed them.
 The meetings were devoted to wild and obscene orgies, and the intercourse of fiends and witches begot a progeny of toads and snakes.